Goldendoodle Paws and Mud

 Goldendoodle Paws by Season

 - In WINTER, it’s the snow.
-We come in and she has snowballs all in her paws, up her legs, and on her belly.
+We come in and she has snowballs all over her paws, up her legs, and on her belly.
 According to other Goldendoodle owners, a metal whisk works magically to remove the snowballs from Goldendoodle hair.
 I bought one, but haven’t tried it yet.
 It’s been so cold that the snow isn’t wet enough to stick to her right now.

 - In FALL, it is the leaves, twigs, dry grass, and other environmental debris.
 Whether Juno is running around in a field or just going for a walk in the neighbourhood, it seems like her hair just collects any loose dirt and foliage that has hit the ground.